-Economics investigates human behaviour and its consequences in a world with scarce resources.
-Families, businesses and society face the same problems.
+Economics is about how and why we make the choices that we do.
+It investigates human behaviour and its consequences in a world with finite resources.
+Families, businesses and society each face the same problems.
 There is so much we want to do, but not enough time and resources to do everything on the list; so we make choices.
-Economics is about how and why we make the choices that we do.

 Economics is a way of understanding our society and community and how they interact to form "The Economy".
 It offers insight into the ways in which businesses are structured and compete, and the ways in which people interact and make decisions.

 Economics provides a framework for decision making by considering the criteria we use to meet challenges in terms of costs and benefits and how to measure them.
 It also addresses how best to design the institutions that make decisions on our behalf and how to ensure that the decisions are 'good' from a social viewpoint.

 An economist examines the role of markets in making decisions, when and how markets are regulated, and the role of the government.
 An economist addresses issues such as:

 - Will an increase in taxes stimulate the economy?

 - Will a fall in the value of a currency cause interest rates to rise?